On the duality between homological quantum codes of a hypermap and its dual hypermap: Background

 We're going to review some basic concepts of hypermaps, their \(\mathbb{Z}_2\)-homology and hypermap-homology quantum codes.

 There are two kinds of hypermaps, combinatorial hypermaps and topological hypermaps, which are mutually transformable.
-A \emph{combinatorial hypermap} is easy to define, it's a pair of elements \((\alpha, \sigma)\) of the group \(S_n\) of all permutations on \(B=\{1,2,...,n\}\) under composition with \(<\sigma, \alpha>\) transitive on \(B\).
-Here, `transitive' means that every two elements of B can be transformed to each other by an element of the subgroup \(<\sigma, \alpha>\).
-To define topological hypermaps, we need to define the concept of a hypergraph at first.
+A \emph{combinatorial hypermap} is easy to define, it's a pair of elements \((\alpha, \sigma)\) of the group \(S_n\) of all permutations on \(B_n=\{1,2,...,n\}\) under composition with \(<\sigma, \alpha>\) transitive on \(B_n\).
+Here, `transitive' means that every two elements of \(B_n\) can be transformed to each other by an element of the subgroup \(<\sigma, \alpha>\).
+To define topological hypermaps, we need to define the concept of a hypergraph at first, here, we use the Walsh representation of hypergraph as its definition, which is equivalent to the original definition of hypergraph.
 A (connected) \emph{hypergraph} is simply a (connected) bipartite graph.
-However, the edges of the original bipartite graph are renamed the darts of the hypergraph, while we call the vertices of the bipartite graph that are naturally divided in to two separate subsets \(V\) and \(E\) the `virtices' and `edges' of the corresponding hypergraph.
-Then following \cite{Martin}, a \emph{topological (oriented) hypermap} is a 2-cell embedding of a connected hypergraph in a compact, connected, oriented surface (2-manifold).
-Here, a 2-cell embedding means a CW complex with underline topological space the 2-manifold and 1-skeleton the hypergraph.
-Readers who do not know about CW complex can simply check the text book \cite{Hatcher} for the definition.
-For us, the most important feature of a CW complex is that the two cells of it must be homomorphic to the interior of a circle, say \(x^2+y^2<1\), while there are no such kind of limitations to the closures of these 2-cells.
+However, the edges of the original bipartite graph are renamed the darts of the hypergraph, while we call the vertices of the bipartite graph that are naturally divided into two separate subsets \(V\) and \(E\) the `\emph{(hyper)virtices}' and `\emph{(hyper)edges}' of the corresponding hypergraph.
+Then, a (oriented) topological hypermap $H=(\Sigma, \Gamma)$ is an embedding of a hypergraph $\Gamma$ into a oriented compact surface \(\Sigma\), with $\Sigma\setminus{\Gamma}$ consists of finite many separated open sets \(e_\alpha\), each \(e_\alpha\) homeomorphics to $\mathbf{R}^2$